Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DSR1_in_TRT-LLM.md

 NVIDIA has announced world-record DeepSeek-R1 inference performance at NVIDIA GTC 2025.
 A single NVIDIA DGX system with eight NVIDIA Blackwell GPUs can achieve over 250 tokens per second per user or a maximum throughput of over 30,000 tokens per second on the massive, state-of-the-art 671 billion parameter DeepSeek-R1 model.
 [NVIDIA Blackwell Delivers World-Record DeepSeek-R1 Inference Performance](https://developer.nvidia.com/blog/nvidia-blackwell-delivers-world-record-deepseek-r1-inference-performance/)

-In this blog, we share the configrations and procedures about how to reproduce the number on both B200 and H200 with Pytorch workflow.
+In this blog, we share the configurations and procedures about how to reproduce the number on both B200 and H200 with Pytorch workflow.

 ## B200 NVL8
 ### Prerequisites